arkency/posts/posts/2017-11-15-soa-microservices-ruby-eventide-scott-bellware-interview.md

 That handler is part of the architecture often referred to as “data aggregation”.
 In an event-sourced world, it means that pre-computed “materialized views” of data used for display is kept up-to-date based on the events that are flowing through the system.

-So, you have one process for processing the commands, and another process for keeping read only, view data up-to-date based on the events that are the result of processing the commands.
+So, you have one process for processing the commands, and another process for keeping read only views data up-to-date based on the events that are the result of processing the commands.

 The data used to decide whether to process a command and the data used for display are kept separate.